q3769/conseq4j/README.md

 First of all, by definition, there is no such thing as order or sequence among tasks submitted concurrently by different threads.
 No particular execution order is guaranteed on those concurrent tasks, regardless of their sequence keys.
-The conseq4j API only manages the execution order for sequentially-submitted tasks - those that are submitted by a single thread, or by each single thread in case of multi-threading.
-For those sequential tasks, the conseq4j API will provide both concurrency and sequencing: The tasks will be executed sequentially if they have the same sequence key, and concurrently if they have different sequence keys.
+The conseq4j API only manages sequentially-submitted tasks - those that are submitted by a single thread, or by each single thread in case of multi-threading.
+To execute those tasks, the conseq4j API provides both concurrency and sequencing:
+The tasks will be executed sequentially if they have the same sequence key, and concurrently if they have different sequence keys.

-- Technically, to form a sequence on the client side, the task-submitting thread only needs to be "logically" single.
-It does not always have to be the same physical thread (although it can be and often is).
-For example, sometimes one thread may need to be replaced by another for various reasons.
-The conseq4j API should function correctly as long as the related tasks are submitted by at most one thread at any given time, and with the right order of sequence over the time.
+- Technically, to form a sequence, the client task-submitting thread only needs to be "logically" single.
+It does not always have to be the same physical thread e.g. sometimes one thread may need to be replaced by another for various reasons.
+The conseq4j API should function correctly as long as the related tasks are submitted by at most one thread at any given time, and with the right order of submission sequence over the time.
 Fortunately, that is often the case naturally for the API client, e.g. when running in the message-driven method managed by a messaging provider.

 ### Style 1: Summon A Sequential Executor By Its Sequence Key, Then Use The Executor As With A JDK ExecutorService

 In this API style, sequence keys are used to summon executors of JDK type [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html).
 The same sequence key always gets back the same executor from the API, no matter when or how many times the executor is summoned.
-All tasks submitted to that executor, no matter when or how many, are considered part of the same sequence; therefore, executed sequentially in exactly the same order as submitted.
+All tasks sequentially submitted to that executor are considered part of the same sequence, therefore, executed sequentially in exactly the same order as submitted.

-There is no limit on the total number of sequence keys the API client can use to summon executors.
-Behind the scenes, tasks of different sequence keys will be managed to execute in parallel, with a configurable global maximum concurrency.
+There is no limit on the number of different sequence keys from the API client to summon executors.
+The total available number of executors are configurable.
+As each executor is sequential, the total number of executors equals the maximum number of tasks that can be executed in parallel.

 Consider using this style when the summoned executor needs to provide the [syntax and semantic richness](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html#method.summary)